Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Experiments

-\paragraph{Reward Hacking Analysis.} The ablation results demonstrate that optimizing a single reward objective makes the model prone to Reward Hacking. \begin{itemize}[leftmargin=*, labelindent=\parindent] \item \textbf{Style-Only Optimization}: When optimizing solely for MCLP (\textit{w/o WER Reward}), we observe severe hacking manifested as fixed repetitive acoustic patterns at the end of utterances.
-Consequently, the model achieves the highest theoretical style score (-4.590) but suffers a catastrophic breakdown in intelligibility, with CER skyrocketing to over 50\%.
-This confirms that without the content constraint, the model hacks the reward by generating linguistically meaningless gibberish. \item \textbf{Content-Only Optimization}: Conversely, when optimizing solely for CER (\textit{w/o MCLP Reward}), removing the style reward results in an extremely safe model with the lowest CER (0.783\%) but a regressed style score (-4.752), which is even worse than the SFT baseline.
-Qualitatively, the generated speech loses prosodic variation and tends towards over-articulation to maximize ASR accuracy. \end{itemize} Our proposed method, by synergizing WER and MCLP into a hybrid reward, strikes the optimal balance, leveraging the WER constraint to maintain high intelligibility while maximizing stylistic gains.
+\item \textbf{Rewards.} The ablation results also demonstrate that optimizing a single reward objective makes the model prone to reward hacking.
+When optimizing solely for MCLP (\textit{w/o CER Reward}), we observe severe hacking manifested as fixed repetitive acoustic patterns at the end of utterances.
+Consequently, the model achieves the highest MCLP score (-4.590) but suffers a catastrophic breakdown in intelligibility, with CER increasing to over 50\%.
+This confirms that without the content constraint, the model can exploit the style reward by generating linguistically meaningless but acoustically repetitive outputs.
+Conversely, when optimizing solely for CER (\textit{w/o MCLP Reward}), the model achieves the lowest CER (0.783\%) but substantially degrades in stylistic consistency.
+Its MCLP score drops to -4.752 in the w/ audio-history setting, and the MOS decreases to 2.331, far below the full model's 3.576.
+Qualitatively, the generated speech becomes flatter and less expressive, indicating that content fidelity alone is insufficient for RP-TTS.
+Our proposed method, by synergizing CER and MCLP into a hybrid reward, strikes a better balance between intelligibility and expressiveness, maintaining low CER while achieving substantially stronger objective and subjective stylistic consistency.